 To disconnect the cable, push in the open/close button using a flathead screwdriver.
-With the button pushed in, pull out the wire having a bar solderless terminal.

 - Use a bar solderless terminal for the wiring to the push-in type spring clamp terminal block.
 If a stripped wire is inserted into a wire insertion opening (1), the wire cannot be securely clamped. - For how long the wire should be stripped, follow the specifications of the bar solderless terminal used.
 To attach a bar solderless terminal to a wire, use a crimping tool. - Before inserting a bar solderless terminal into a wire insertion opening (1), check the shape of the opening and the shape of the terminal.
 Insert the terminal paying attention to the orientation.
 If a bar solderless terminal larger than the wire insertion opening (1) is inserted, the terminal block may be damaged.